jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 Friction-loop knots, several of which go by the name _taut-line_, are adjustable loops commonly used to make guy-lines easily adjusted.
 They're handy when you need to support a tent or hammock, tie an aircraft down, or fix a telescope in orbit.
-You know, everday stuff.
+You know, everyday stuff.

 But there are several variants.
 Which friction loop works best?
 I tested eight of them in parachute cord, and here are the results.